sciZer0/7/v/README.md

 Specifically, an user pays a Gas fee for deploying a smart contract and for making a transaction involving a smart contract.

 Gas Fees are paid in the Vote token (in Hands).

+<h1>7 &nbsp Order of Transactions in Each Block</h1>

+During each 400-millisecond slot, from the transactions received but yet not executed, the ordered list of transactions (maximum ~ 20,000) is automatically formed in the following order:

+1. transactions with Gas fees are automatically ordered in descending order of Gas Price

+2. simple transactions without Gas fees are automatically ordered with a random number algorithm.

+If the total number of transactions, received but yet not executed, is bigger than the maximum block size (~20,000 transactions) – the remaining transactions will participate in competition during the next slot, according to the same order described above.

+<i><b>This approach greatly reduces an unjust value-extraction done by miners/validators on the AMM exchanges – of course not excluding an unjust value-extraction done by algorithmic traders – and plus, of course, completely excludes this phenomenon on the "order-book" exchanges.</i></b>